MACRO Museum of Contemporary Art, Rome

 The expansion project created a dialogue between old and new structures.
 Photo © Inexhibit, 2015

-The expansion by Odile Decq is based on a precise scheme: new, flexible, spaces which include a large lobby, exhibition spaces and visitor services, are added to the historical buildings, renovated to accommodate more traditional exhibition galleries.
+The expansion by Odile Decq is based on a precise scheme: new, flexible, spaces which include a large lobby, exhibition spaces, and visitor services, are added to the historical buildings and renovated to accommodate more traditional exhibition galleries.
 The lobby is characterized by a set of suspended bridges organized around the red volume of a small auditorium.

 From top to bottom: the lobby, one of the exhibition galleries, and the cafe.
 Photo © Inexhibit, 2015